Golden Grace Kitchen

 Grape Cake

-Published: Apr 18, 2024 · Modified: Apr 1, 2025 by Nicole Kendrick · This post may contain affiliate links · 11 Comments
+Modified: Apr 1, 2025 · Published: Apr 18, 2024 by Nicole Kendrick · This post may contain affiliate links.

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video Print Recipe

-This grape cake is a simple recipe loaded with flavor, not work.
+This Grape Cake is a simple recipe loaded with flavor, not work.
 Moist, tender, and topped with sugared grapes, this is the ultimate grape lover's dessert!

 Slice of grape cake on a plate with more grape cake in background.